 1. create a placeholder x;

-2. define the operations needed to compute the sigmoid using tf.sigmoid, and then;
+2. define the operations needed to compute the sigmoid using tf.sigmoid

 3. run the session.